oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

     * REQUIRED.
 The time of issuance of the Verifiable Credential.
 See [@!RFC7519] for more information.
 * `nbf`
-    * REQUIRED.
+    * OPTIONAL.
 The time before which the Verifiable Credential MUST NOT be accepted before validating.
 See [@!RFC7519] for more information.
 * `exp`
-    * REQUIRED.
+    * OPTIONAL.
 The expiry time of the Verifiable Credential after which the Verifiable Credential is no longer valid.
 See [@!RFC7519] for more information.
 * `cnf`
     * OPTIONAL.
-The confirmation method can be used to verify the Holder Binding of the Verifiable Presentation.
+The confirmation method which can be used to verify the Holder Binding of the Verifiable Presentation.
 See [@!RFC7800] for more information.
 * `type`
     * REQUIRED.
 The type of the Verifiable Credential, e.g., `IdentityCredential`, as defined in {type-claim}.
 * `status`
     * OPTIONAL.
 The information on how to read the status of the Verifiable Credential.
-See TBD for more information.
+See [TBD] for more information.

 The following registered JWT claims MAY be contained in the SD-JWT or in the Disclosures and MAY be selectively disclosed: